DataDog/terraform-provider-datadog/docs/resources/openapi_api.md

 ### Read-Only

-- `id` (String) The API ID of this resource in Datadog.
+- `id` (String) The ID of this resource.

 ## Import

-You can import APIs from Datadog, given an existing API ID using the following syntax:
+Import is supported using the following syntax:

 ```shell
 terraform import datadog_openapi_api.new_list "90646597-5fdb-4a17-a240-647003f8c028"